legodps/arc-article-pipeline/readme.md

 # Setup Instructions

 ### 1. Install python 3
+Download and install python 3 from the [Python Website](https://www.python.org/downloads/)

 ### 2. Create Virtual env (optional)
 Virtual environments are not required but are recommended, as they allow you to have versions of packages installed